 - After an elaborate courtship display involving swimming in circles, females deposit layers of eggs on plants in the water and then the male fertilizes them.

-- The male guards and fans the egg masses until they hatch in nine to ten days.
+- The male guards and fans the egg masses until they hatch in 9-10 days.

 - The success of annual reproduction varies depending on the degree to which the flood plain (savannah) is flooded.